-Since the track resolution depends on the track angle $\theta$ , we divide the tracks in the barrel region with $40 < \theta < 140$ degree and in the endcap region with $7.25 < \theta < 40$ degree or $140 < \theta < 172.75$ degree.
-Figure 4.30 shows the track resolutions of $p_T$ , d0, and z0 as function of track $p_T$ in the barrel and endcap region.
-The resolutions for the low momentum tracks seem slightly better in the CEPC v\4 detector (TPC+Silicon) than an alternative full silicon tracker due to extra materia in the detector while they are compatible at the high $p_T$ .
-The resolutions from the FST2 detector are also included in the comparision, which has a compatible momentum resolution while the d0 and z0 are slightly worse.
+Since the track resolution depends on the track angle θ , we divide the tracks in the barrel region with $40 < \theta < 140$ degree and in the endcap region with $7.25 < \theta < 40$ degree or $140 < \theta < 172.75$ degree.
+Figure 4.32 shows the track resolutions of p_T , d0, and z0 as function of track p_T in the barrel and endcap region.
+The resolutions seem comparable to each other, but they seem slightly better for the low momentum tracks in the CEPC v_4 detector (TPC+Silicon) than CEPC-FST due to extra materia in the detector while they are compatible at the high p_T .

-Figure 4.29: The distributions are shown for the number of silicon hits on the track (left) and the hit purity on (right).
+Figure 4.31: The distributions are shown for the number of silicon hits on the track.

-4.4.4.2 Di-muon mass resolution
+4.4.5.2 Di-muon mass resolution

-Figure 4.31 shows the di-muon invariant mass distributions from $ZH \to \nu\nu\mu\mu$ decay between different detector configurations.
-The higgs mass used in CEPC simulation is 125 GeV/c2 while 125.09 GeV is used in the FST2 simulation.
-The di-mass from CEPC-ILD seems shifted by 0.2 GeV from the input Higgs mass of 125 GeV/c2 while other masses from FST1 and FST2 agree with the expectation.
-The di-muon mass resolution from FST1 has $\sigma=0.21$ GeV/c2 and seems 20% and 25% better than ones obtained from the baseline detector and FST2, respectively.
+Figure 4.33 shows the di-muon invariant mass distributions from $ZH \to \nu\nu\mu\mu$ decay between different detector configurations.
+The higgs mass used in the simulation is 125 GeV/c2.
+The di-mass from CEPC baseline detector seems shifted by 0.2 GeV from the input Higgs mass while the mass from CEPC-FST agrees with the expectation.
+The dimuon mass resolution from CEPC-FST has $\sigma=0.21$ GeV/c2 and seems 14% better than ones obtained from CEPC baseline detector.

-4.4.4.3 Tracking inside the jets
+4.4.5.3 Tracking inside the jets

-In order to study the tracking performance inside the jets, we generated and simulated some Higgs decaying into two gluon jets (GG) in $zH \rightarrow \nu\nu GG$ events.
-Figure 4.32 shows the tracking efficiency inside the jets as function of track momentum.
-The average efficiency of finding tracks inside the jets is about 90% for CEPC-SID while about 97% for
+In order to study the tracking performance inside the jets, we generated and simulated some Higgs decaying into two gluon jets (GG) in $zH \to \nu\nu GG$ events.
+Figure 4.34 shows the tracking efficiency inside the jets as function of track momentum.
+The efficiency of finding tracks inside the jets is very similar between the CEPC baseline and the CEPC-FST detectors, which is close to 97%.